absmach/magistrala-docs/docs/dashboards/widgets.md

 }
 ```

-The status of an entity is also a major filter for charts such as the entity table which will limit the entities to show either the enabled or disabled status.
+The status of an entity also serves as a key filter, especially in charts like the entity table and count card.
+This filter limits displayed entities based on their status: enabled, disabled, or all statuses.

 ![Status check](../img/dashboards/status-filter-charts.png)

-Gauge charts can also be filtered as Simple gauges, Temperature gauges and Speed gauges.

 ![Gauge type](../img/dashboards/gauge-type-filter.png)

 #### 5. Data Aggregation
 Data aggregation is a powerful feature that enables the summarization of data over specific time periods.
 This is particularly useful for time-series charts where you want to visualize trends or patterns over a defined period.
 Magistrala currently supports the following aggregation methods:

 - **Maximum**: Retrieves the highest value within the specified time window.
 - **Minimum**: Retrieves the lowest value within the specified time window.